 The tool enables marketing teams to plan, organize, and execute projects, create tasks & subtasks, assign them to the right people, manage schedules and files at one place, set deadlines, track project progress through workflows & timelines, and create custom reports.
 Since every marketing agency works differently, every marketing team would need a different type of project management software to track their performance and organize accumulated data in a single place.

-For example, marketing teams can use Kanban boards to create custom workflows, add custom fields to tasks, visualize project timelines on Gantt charts, use project templates to save time, and keep an eye on all activities through activity logs.
+For example, marketing teams can use Kanban board templates to create custom workflows, add custom fields to tasks, visualize project timelines on Gantt charts, use project templates to save time, and keep an eye on all activities through activity logs.

 By studying analytics and other relevant data, business owners will have the information they need to decide whether to make any changes to existing marketing plans or start fresh with something more relevant.